theforbiddenpool/cheat-sheets/javascript/eslint.md

 - Semistandard
 - Google's JS Style Guide

-#### Other linting tools to check out
+# Other linting tools to check out
-- __JSHint__: an alternative to ESLint
+- __JSHint__ → an alternative to ESLint.
-- __Stylelint__: a linting tool for CSS and CSS-like syntaxes like Sass
+- __Stylelint__ → a linting tool for CSS and CSS-like syntaxes like Sass.
-- __Awesome ESLint__: a simple list of awesome configs, parsers, plugins, and other tools to boost your ESLint game
+- __Awesome ESLint__ → a simple list of awesome configs, parsers, plugins, and other tools to boost your ESLint game.
-- __Webhint__: linting tool for accessibility, speed, and more website best practices
+- __Webhint__ → linting tool for accessibility, speed, and more website best practices.
-- __A11y JSX Plugin__: ESLint plugin for checking accessibility rules on JSX elements
+- __A11y JSX Plugin__ → ESLint plugin for checking accessibility rules on JSX elements.

 # Sources
 [What is linting and how can it save you time? - FreeCodeCamp](https://www.freecodecamp.org/news/what-is-linting-and-how-can-it-save-you-time/)